Iboga Root Bark: Sourcing and Prep Matter

 As you can imagine, the demand for Iboga has gone up dramatically as its popularity grows.
 Even just a few years ago, not many people outside of plant medicine circles knew what Iboga was.
 A lot of the is due to the Opioid epidemic and the need for powerful treatments to save people’s lives and the effectiveness of Ibogaine in doing that.
 A lot of it is due to the rising popularity of plant medicines after they went more mainstream via books like Michael Pollan’s “How to Change Your Mind.”
 But, this was always going to be inevitable.
 Iboga is such a powerful tool and as our society. detached further from our natural roots, our need for healing only grew.
 It is a good thing that people want this healing, but we must be very careful about how we acquire it.

 In the Bwiti tradition, the medicine is grown sustainably and ethically harvested.
-All of the trees are very old and immense care goes into maintaining them in a special way.
+All of the trees are very old and immense care goes into maintaining them in a special way..
+As they have for thousands of years.

 How was the Iboga Prepared?:

 The preparation of Iboga starts from the time it is harvested and can last days.
 As mentioned above, it is the inner root bark that is used because of the density of the alkaloids.
 Therefore, they must very carefully remove the first layer of bark first before shaving off the inner-bark that is used.
 This entire process is done to the tune of Bwiti songs and follows a certain method in order to promote the strength of the spirit of Iboga.
-You can see this process in the videos below that I filmed while I was training in Gabon.
-This is actually the medicine I have been using since returning and up to the time of writing this post.
+You can see this process in the videos below that we filmed while in Gabon.

 As you can see, there is a lot to consider when you chose to work with Iboga.
-At Root Healing, we have included a dedication to only working with Iboga directly from our Missoko Bwiti Brothers and Sisters in our Ethics Pledge.
-Our medicine will always come directly from them.
+At Root Healing, we have included a dedication to only working with Iboga directly from our Missoko Bwiti Brothers and Sisters in our Mission Statement & Ethics Pledge.
+Our medicine will always come directly from them and we will continue to support them.
 If you have any questions about how we source our Iboga and Iboga TA, please feel free to ask.
 We’d love to connect.

 Fill out this form if you have any questions or if you want to learn more.